 Normal Weight Obesity (NWO) can be misleading because people with this condition may not appear overweight, but they can still be at risk for various health problems associated with excess body fat.

-Some of the factors that contribute to normal weight obesity includes,
+Some of the factors that contribute to normal weight obesity include,

 Alex had elevated blood pressure, high triglycerides, and impaired glucose metabolism.
 He experienced mood swings, irritability, and chronic fatigue.
 He also had bloating and irregular bowel movements due to his poor dietary choices.

-Dietary decisions should be made for those with normal weight obesity (NWO) in order to decrease body fat percentage while maintaining or gaining lean muscle mass.
-Enhancing metabolic health and general wellbeing should be the main priorities.
+Dietary decisions should be made for those with normal weight obesity (NWO) to decrease body fat percentage while maintaining or gaining lean muscle mass.
+Enhancing metabolic health and general well-being should be the main priorities.

-• Be mindful of portion sizes to prevent overeating and promote weight loss.
-Using smaller plates and avoiding many portions unless necessary.
-Aim for regular meal times to regulate your metabolism and prevent overeating.
+- Be mindful of portion sizes to prevent overeating and promote weight loss.
+Use smaller plates and avoid large portions unless necessary.
+Aim for regular meal times to regulate your metabolism and to avoid overeating.
 Do not skip meals, especially breakfast.

-• Choose complex carbohydrates like whole grains, vegetables, and fruits for sustained energy.
-Minimise refined carbohydrates like white bread and sugary snacks.
+- Choose complex carbohydrates like whole grains and fibre-rich food like vegetables and fruits—Minimise refined carbohydrates like white bread and sugary snacks and beverages.

-• Include healthy fats, such as avocados, nuts, seeds, and olive oil.
-These fats help with satiety and provide essential nutrients.
+- Include healthy fats, such as avocados, nuts, seeds, and olive oil.
+These fats help improve satiety and provide essential nutrients.

-• Stay well – drink plenty of water throughout the day to stay hydrated.
-Sometimes people confuse thirst for being hungry, which results in overeating.
+- Stay well hydrated – Drink plenty of water throughout the day to stay hydrated.
+Sometimes people confuse thirst with being hungry, which results in overeating.

 Conclusion